nus-cs2103-AY2223S2/tp/docs/team/changgittyhub.md

 Given below are my contributions to the project.

-* Added the ability to add item to a menu and list tasks.
+* Added the ability to edit  to a menu and list tasks.
   * What it does:
     * Allows users to add menu items with name, price, and cost.
 A profit for the item is calculated.
   * Justification: This feature is made to cater to the needs of home business owners as they usually have a lot of tasks (such as ordering supplies, making deliveries) to deal with